abinit/abinit/doc/tutorial/compilation.md

 tar -zxvf fftw-3.3.8.tar.gz && cd fftw-3.3.8
 ```

-The compilation procedure is very similar to the one already used for the libxc package.
+The compilation procedure is very similar to the one already used for the *libxc* package.
 Note, however, that ABINIT needs both the **single-precision** and the **double-precision** version.
-This means that we need to configure, build and install the fftw package **twice**.
+This means that we need to configure, build and install the package **twice**.

 To build the single precision version, use: